 Mountains are somewhat cliched as ‘the land of greatness’ in stories but they are still used a whole heap and the symbolism still works.

-In the 1997 film Contact, for instance, the Jody Foster character sits on a high piece of land when she has her self-revelations.
+In the 1997 film Contact, for instance, the Jody Foster character sits on a high piece of land when she has her anagnorises.

 - The Moses story (the ur-mountain-story in the Christian world)